 Estroblock is the number 1 DIM/13C supplement among acne patients and that’s well deserved.
 You’ll see a claim on their website that DIM supplements from their competitors are poorly absorbed and that Estroblock is 500% stronger.

 We can’t verify that claim but there is a patented form of DIM called Bio-response DIM (BR DIM).
 It was found to have a 150% superior absorption rate in humans compared with other forms of DIM, and according to announcements at science conferences there are human studies lurking out there showing similar superiority.

 Estroblock most likely uses that.
 Moreover, it is Estroblock that all the women are noticing benefits with so it clearly does something.
-On their website, the Estroblock company has this to say: “Most other brands use what is called crystalline DIM which has almost no absorption into the body.”
+Here’s the amazon link: Estroblock Pro Triple Strength.

 Finally, there’s a point which many prospective DIM users miss: indole-3-carbinol and DIM are naturally sourced from green vegetables.
 You don’t necessarily have to supplement at all, because broccoli and brussel sprouts both have tons of the vital glucosinolate glucobrassicin precursor compounds.